Clery Act Information

 - Religious Campus Ministry

-What happens if I do not report criminal incidents to Utica College Campus Safety?
+What happens if I do not report criminal incidents to Utica University Campus Safety?

 Because the Clery act is federal law, there may be extensive civil penalties for failing to report crime.
 In addition, the consequences of withholding information can be dangerous and severe, when people are put at unnecessary risk that could have been prevented.